Quantum Techniques for Stochastic Mechanics

 \centerline{ email: baez@math.ucr.edu, \; jacob.biamonte@qubit.org}

 \centerline{ \bf Abstract}

-Some ideas from quantum theory are just beginning to percolate back to classical probability theory.
-For example, there is a widely used and successful theory of `chemical reaction networks', which describes the interactions of molecules in a stochastic rather than quantum way.
-Computer science and population biology use the same ideas under a different name: `stochastic Petri nets'.
-But if we look at these theories from the perspective of quantum theory, they turn out to involve creation and annihilation operators, coherent states and other well-known ideas---but in a context where probabilities replace amplitudes.
-We explain this connection as part of a detailed analogy between quantum mechanics and stochastic mechanics.
-We use this analogy to present new proofs of two major results in the theory of chemical reaction networks: the deficiency zero theorem and the Anderson--Craciun--Kurtz theorem.
-We also study the overlap of quantum mechanics and stochastic mechanics, which involves Hamiltonians that can generate either unitary or stochastic time evolution.
-These Hamiltonians are called `Dirichlet forms', and they arise naturally from electrical circuits made only of resistors.
+{ Some ideas from quantum theory are just beginning to percolate back to classical probability theory.
+For example, there is a widely used and successful theory of `chemical reaction networks', which describes the interaction of molecules in a stochastic rather than quantum way.
+Computer scientists use a different but equivalent formalism called `stochastic Petri nets' to describe collections of randomly interacting entities.
+These two equivalent formalisms also underlie many models in population biology and epidemiology.
+Surprisingly, the mathematics underlying these formalisms is very much like that used in the \emph{quantum} theory of interacting particles---but modified to use probabilities instead of complex amplitudes.